 Children should not bring in sweets, fizzy drinks or drinks in glass bottles.
 Children are also encouraged to drink water on a regular basis.
 Water bottles, preferably with "sport tops", may be kept in the classroom.
-These are available from the school office.

 Charging and Remissions

 The Governors are required to formulate a specific policy on charging and remissions.
 The policy is subject to review and modification by the Governors at any time.
 It can be viewed on our school website.